 - 6.28 In recognition of the insufficient amount of sustainably located readily available land to accommodate the necessary housing and employment requirement two well-designed sustainable strategic allocation sites are proposed. - 6.29 In line with the NPPF (Para 136) Wyre Forest District Council has determined the need for a review of the Green Belt within the District under the exceptional circumstances provision.
 This is to specifically accommodate larger scale development such as new settlements or major urban extensions and is necessary due to the scale of development needs identified for the District up until 2036. - 6.30 The proposed housing requirement is 5,520 dwellings for the plan period plus an additional 487 C2 Institutional (e.g. care homes / nursing homes bed spaces).
-The Plan also allocates in excess of the housing requirement by 15% to allow for sites that may not come forward. - 6.31 In terms of brownfield sites, the Plan allocates 1,220 new dwellings (49%) on brownfield land, which includes 600 dwellings at Lea Castle ex-hospital site (this takes into account viability and flood risk issues).
+The Plan also allocates in excess of the housing requirement by 15% to allow for sites that may not come forward. - 6.31 The Plan allocates an additional 2,097 dwellings on brownfield sites.
+Together with existing completions and commitments, this means that 49% of all housing developed in this Plan period will be on brownfield sites.
+These figures include 600 dwellings at Lea Castle ex-hospital site (this takes into account viability and flood risk issues).
 There is limited greenfield capacity on suitable and sustainable sites to the west of the River Severn. - 6.32 Therefore to meet the needs of the growing population and ensure that sufficient high quality accessible land is available for residential and economic development the District has proposed two strategic allocation sites which will require the removal of land from the Green Belt.
 This will enable the delivery of planned sustainable urban development with accompanying primary school, local services and infrastructure.
 The proposed Lea Castle Village will also include some employment use.
 (Note that the total Green Belt land take for the Plan equates to 2.1% for all of the Green Belt site allocations in the Plan). - 6.33 The District Council will continue to work proactively in these locations with existing landowners, stakeholders and other agencies to bring forward these strategic developments during the plan period.